gagagu/Arduino_FFB_Yoke/README.md

 leonardo.build.pid=0x9998
 leonardo.build.usb_product="Arduino FFB Yoke"

+## Calibration
+The newest Version of the code uses a calibration routine for measure the Potentiometer Values on all directions.
+I will be started on power on and by pressing the button (see Schematic image).
+The LED will blinking to indicate this mode.
+You have to move the Yoke to all direction till the end switches will trigger.
+After all axes will done the calibration is finished and the LED blinking will end.

 ## Ref
 This project is a combination of several existing github projects and 3d Models from Thingiverse.com